 - with a better quality of life

-- Why so many ovaries are still removed : it remains “tradition” of oncologists and gynecologists “old style”.
+- Why so many ovaries are still removed: it remains the “tradition” of oncologists and gynaecologists’ “old style”.

 - this was reasonable when all surgery was performed by laparotomy, and ovaries were removed in order to prevent a second intervention,;

-- A non scientific argument is the observation that woman gynaecologist remove less ovaries than men.
+- A non-scientific argument is the observation that woman gynaecologists remove fewer ovaries than men.

 - about the diagnosis